Druim Shionnach

 The name Druim Shionnach translates from Scottish Gaelic as “Ridge of the Fox”.

 Druim Shionnach is rated Very Hard (difficulty 5/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.